 How Long is EMT School in Australia?

 EMT school in Australia generally lasts for 12 months.
 This includes a combination of theoretical and practical training, which will prepare you for working as an emergency medical technician.

-Practical training usually takes place in a hospital or ambulance service and will give you the opportunity to learn how to deal with different types of medical emergencies.
-You will also learn how to use different types of equipment, an AED for example, and how to work as part of a team.
+Practical training usually takes place in a hospital or ambulance service and will allow you to learn how to deal with different medical emergencies.
+You will also learn how to use different types of equipment, an AED, for example, and work as part of a team.

 The theoretical component of the training will cover topics such as anatomy, physiology, and medical procedures.
-You will also learn about the legal aspects of working as an EMT, and how to communicate effectively with patients and their families.
+You will also learn the legal aspects of working as an EMT and how to communicate effectively with casualties and their families.

 Is it Hard to Pass the EMT Written and Practical Tests?

-It can be difficult to pass the EMT written and practical tests, but it is not impossible.
-There are a few things you can do to increase your chances of success.
+Passing the EMT written and practical tests can be challenging, but it is not impossible.
+You can do a few things to increase your chances of success.

 First, make sure you study for the written test thoroughly.
 There are many resources available that can help you prepare, including practice tests.

 Second, get plenty of rest the night before the test so that you are well-rested and can focus.